going the extra mile on your case

 - Handling interlocutory appeals prior to trial

 - Handling mandamus actions prior to trial

-Five of the positive results Peck Hadfield attorneys have obtained in appellate court on behalf of our clients most recently include:
+Five of the positive results Peck Hadfield has obtained in appellate court on behalf of our clients most recently include:

 - A reversal of an improper summary judgment in the Utah Court of Appeals for a legal malpractice case arising from a semi-truck accident.